 1. Prime the eyes

-Another basic but extremely important tip for applying liquid eyeliner is to apply a primer on your eyelids first before adding any color.
+Another basic but extremely important tip for how to apply liquid eyeliner is to apply a primer on your eyelids first before adding any color.
 Including this step as part of your beauty routine will keep your eyeliner looking fresh all day long and prevent any potential flaking or smudging.
 We’ve all been there girls and once you’ve experienced the embarrassment of having eyeliner on one eye and not on the other at the end of the day you’ll know the true meaning of the eyeliner tragedy.
 The primer will also help with setting any eye shadow you may decide to put on before your liner.